 While the term “wrongful termination” sounds straightforward enough, it is actually a catch-all term for a diverse collection of claims that can arise out of the termination of employment.
 Included in this collection are claims for breach of contract, breach of the covenant of good faith and fair dealing, violation of public policy, false imprisonment, assault and battery, defamation, and infliction of emotional distress.

 I began my career in California, one of the first states to recognize wrongful termination claims.
-I have more than three decades of experience in preventing and handling such claims.
+I have more than four decades of experience in preventing and handling such claims.

 I can provide you with written policies designed to protect you against the various claims that can arise out of the termination of an employee.